muratk5n/thirdwave/en/index.md

 ---

-*Pompeii* was ok.. rivalry between Rome vs Pompeii..?
+*Pompeii* was ok.. rivalry between Rome and Pompeii..?
 It was tough to sell Keifer Sutherland as a goombah, but I think overall it worked.
 Good guys - Celts, slave gladiators, citizens of Pompeii.
 Bad guys - Romans.
 Lovely.